sotiriosc/MVC-blogpost-website/README.md

 ### Learn

 I learned how to utilse a server, databases, models and handlebars to create dynamic webpages.
+Some of the technologies used were bcrypt, connect-session-sequilize, dotenv, express, mysql2, and sequilize.

 ## Table of Contents: